Madrid Conference of 1991: Conference

 However, the delegation was in constant communication with the PLO leadership in Tunis.
-Over Israeli objections, the PLO dispatched an unofficial "advisory delegation," headed by Faisal Husseini to act as a liaison.
+Over Israeli objections, the PLO dispatched an unofficial "advisory delegation", headed by Faisal Husseini, to act as a liaison.
 During the conference, PLO figures were present backstage to instruct the Palestinian delegation.

 The purpose of the conference was to serve as an opening forum for the participants and had no power to impose solutions or veto agreements.
 It inaugurated negotiations on both bilateral and multilateral tracks that also involved the international community.
 The Syrian and Lebanese negotiators agreed on a common strategy.

-It was the last conference held with both the USSR and US present; the USSR collapsed later that year in December 1991.
+It was the last conference held with both the Soviet Union and U.S. present; the Soviet Union collapsed later that year in December.

 Following bilateral and multilateral negotiations

 The Madrid Conference was followed by two parallel tracks of negotiations.
 The bilateral track was aimed at achieving peace treaties between Israel and its three neighbor states Jordan, Lebanon and Syria as well as with the Palestinians.
 The multilateral track was about the shared regional issues water, environment, arms control, refugees and economic development.